-The warning indicates that the system will be turned off automatically after 3 minutes.
+If starting capability is jeopardized due to energy consumption, a message appears in the MMI display.
+The message indicates that the system will be switched off automatically in a moment.
 If you wish to continue using the functions, you have to start the engine.